-Memory loss can be a symptom of brain dysfunction.
-It is one of the most common reasons that people, particularly older people, visit a doctor.
+Memory loss can be a symptom of brain malfunction Overview of Brain Dysfunction Brain damage can cause many types of dysfunction.
+Such dysfunction ranges from complete loss of consciousness (as occurs in a coma), to disorientation and an inability to pay attention (as occurs... read more .
+It is one of the most common reasons that people, particularly older adults, visit a doctor.
 Sometimes family members notice and report the memory loss.

-The biggest concern for the person, family members, and doctors is usually whether the memory loss is the first sign of Alzheimer disease, a progressive and incurable form of dementia (a type of brain disorder).
+The biggest concern for the person, family members, and doctors is usually whether the memory loss is the first sign of Alzheimer disease Alzheimer Disease Alzheimer disease is a progressive loss of mental function, characterized by degeneration of brain tissue, including loss of nerve cells, the accumulation of an abnormal protein called beta-amyloid... read more , a progressive and incurable form of dementia (a type of brain disorder).
 People with dementia have lost the ability to think clearly.
-Usually, if people are aware enough of their memory loss to be concerned about it, they do not have early dementia.
+Usually, if people are aware enough of their memory loss to be concerned about it, they typically do not have early dementia.

 Memories may be stored in short-term or long-term memory, depending on what they are and how important they are to the person.